12th Annual CME Conference Teaches Practical Strategies to Cope with Burnout Symptoms Related to the Burden of EHR Requirements

 - Excessive hours of EHR box-checking and data entry have taken a toll on U.S. physicians.
 Providers who use EHRs and computerized physician order entry report lower levels of job satisfaction and higher rates of burnout compared to their counterparts who still use paper, according to a 2016 Mayo Clinic Proceedings study.

 Although the time consuming requirements of EHRs are not going away, physicians can learn practical strategies – such as AMI MEDITATION – to transform their stress into strength.
-AMI MEDITATION techniques that can relieve and prevent physician burnout, will be taught at The American Meditation Institute’s 32-CME conference October 23-27, 2018 at the Cranwell Resort and Spa in Lenox, Massachusetts.
+AMI MEDITATION techniques that can relieve and prevent physician burnout, will be taught at The American Meditation Institute’s 32-CME conference October 20-24, 2020 at the Wyndhurst Manor and Club in Lenox, Massachusetts.
 Entitled “The Heart and Science of Yoga,” this comprehensive training in Yoga Science is designed to help identify, prevent and relieve stress and burnout currently being experienced by physicians and other healthcare professionals.

 “This course was life changing.
 The knowledge, expertise and compassion of the faculty introduced to me a practice and philosophy fundamentally different from the way allopathic medicine views the mind and body.”